 It takes less than 1.5 hours to reach LEGOLAND Deutschland from Lindau via the A96 and A7 motorways.

 The closest international airport is Zurich which is 85 kilometres (just under two hours) away.
-Other international airports worth considering are Stuttgart (132.4 km), Basel airport at 161.6 km, and Munich airport (180.4 km away).
+Other international airports worth considering are Stuttgart (132.4 km away), Basel (161.6 km away), and Munich (180.4 km away).

 Lindau is serviced by its own train station and receives regional and Euro trains on a regular basis.
-Many trains travelling between Switzerland, Austria and Germany travel via Lindau.
+Many trains traveling between Switzerland, Austria and Germany travel via Lindau.

 There are also bus services to Lindau.